ian-naps/ian-naps/README.md

 - 👋 Hi, I’m @ian-naps
-- 👀 I’m interested in ... discord bots
+- 👀 I’m interested in ... web development
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... front end web development
-- 📫 How to reach me ...
+- 📫 How to reach me ... ian.napoli8@gmail.com

 <!---
 ian-naps/ian-naps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.